Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Aluminum Surface Treatment and Outgassing Reduction

-Like untreated or machined stainless steel the off the shelf mill grade surface of aluminum must be striped and prepared for UHV application.
-Extruded and rolled plate stock can not be used directly it tends to be covered with a porous oxide that it relatively thick, typically 150 Å -200 Å .
-One of the primary reasons for this is that when aluminum is extruded, alloy impurities segregate to the surface where they combine to produce oxide impurities.
+Like untreated or machined stainless steel, the off-the-shelf mill grade surface of aluminum must be stripped and prepared for UHV application.
+Extruded and rolled plate stock cannot be used directly as it tends to be covered with a porous oxide that is relatively thick, typically 150 Å -200 Å. One of the primary reasons for this is that when aluminum is extruded, alloy impurities segregate to the surface where they combine to produce oxide impurities.
 Further, when aluminum is machined thick oxides can quickly form on the raw machined surface.
 These surfaces must be properly treated to obtain the thin dense uniform oxide needed to attain UHV.
 The left half of Figure 1 illustrates the morphology of a typical untreated aluminum surface.

 Aluminum Surface Morphologies